solana-fm/docs/docs/models/block-reward.md

 * amount: `<Float>` Amount of the block reward (in Lamports)
 * postBalance: `<Float>` Post Balance of an account after block reward
 * timeStamp: `<DateTime>`
+* accountInstructions: `[Object]` Account Instructions Object where the account Hashes matches the accountInstructions

 ### blockRewards
 Returns blockRewards